swcarpentry/shell-novice/_episodes/01-intro.md

 with a computer is intuitive and very easy to learn.
 But this way of giving instructions to a computer scales very poorly if we are to give a large stream of instructions even if they are similar or identical.
-For example if we have to copy the third line of each of a thousand text files stored in thousand different folders/directories and paste it into a single file line by line.
+For example if we have to copy the third line of each of a thousand text files stored in thousand different directories and paste it into a single file line by line.
 Using the tradition GUI approach of clicks will take several hours to do this.

 This is where we take advange of the shell - a **command-line interface** to make such repetitive tasks automatic and fast.
-It can take a single instruction and repeat it over as it is or with some modification as many times as we want.
+It can take a single instruction and repeat it as it is or with some modification as many times as we want.
 The task in the example above can be accomplished in a few minutes at most.

 The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
 It is called